Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.5.1 =
+* Improved: Delete selected element by pressing the Delete key.
+* Added: Utility class for full-width sections.
+Add 'u-full-width' as a custom class to the section(s) you want to be full-width.
+* Fixed: Scripts being loaded on archive pages.
+* Fixed: Undo and redo keyboard shortcuts (CTRL-Z and CTRL-Y, respectively).
+* Fixed: Missing textdomain strings
+* Developer: Added filters to remove frontend, sidebar and canvas script dependencies if desired.
+* Developer: Use WordPress bundled version of imagesloaded, if available.

 = 1.5.0 =
 * Improved: Instant previewing of changes as they are made.
 Any changes that have not been applied can still be discarded!
 Please refer to the associated upgrade notice.